In addition to startups, SPARK IP has also been licensed or optioned to established companies

 Dr. Brian Feldman’s team identified a glucocorticoid-repressed receptor and ligand in mesenchymal stem cells induces preferential differentiation into skeletal muscle rather than fat tissue.
 The protein has the potential to be used directly as a therapeutic agent for a variety of muscle diseases.
 Mature transgenic mice increased muscle mass compared to wild type mice.
 The protein promoted myogenesis in vivo by activating muscle stem cells and promoting differentiation and fusion into myofibers.

 The invention was licensed to Nutra in South Korea.
-Dr. Feldman’s team has received industry sponsored grant and SAB & consulting are to remain involved in the project.
+Dr. Feldman’s team has received industry sponsored grant and SAB & and remain involved in the project.

 PEPTIDE THERAPEUTIC TO TREAT POSTPRANDIAL HYPOGLYCEMIA COMPLICATING BARIATRIC SURGERY